SETA Bursaries for Technical Skills in South Africa (2027 Guide)

 SETAs may prioritise applicants from rural areas, female learners, and persons with disabilities as part of national equity targets.

-Most SETA bursaries for the 2026 academic year will open under the 2025/2026 Discretionary Grant Window.
+Most SETA bursaries for the 2027 academic year will open under the 2026 Discretionary Grant (DG) funding window.

-• Funding Finalisation: Before academic registration at TVETs and Universities
+Funding Finalisation: Before academic registration for the 2027 academic year

-Some SETAs release additional funding calls early in January–March 2026 if unallocated DG funds remain.
+Some SETAs may release additional funding calls between January and March 2027 if unused funds remain.

 How to Apply for SETA Technical Skills Bursaries